Thulium-Drake/ansible-role-aap_controller/README.md

 # Scheduling jobs
-Apart from configuring most AAP aspects rather straigthforward, this role supports scheduling jobs and workflows with simple schedules (such as every X minutes/hours/etc.)
+Apart from configuring most AAP aspects rather straigthforward, this role supports scheduling jobs and workflows with simple schedules (such as every X minutes/hours/etc.).
+Please see defaults/main.yml for more information.

 # Workarounds and/or issues
 For some quirks in AAP you'll need a workaround, this sections describes the ones I needed: